cagkangrsy/cltv_prediction_with_bgnbd_gamma/README.md

-# CLTV Prediction with BG-NBD ve Gamma-Gamma Models
+# CLTV Prediction with BG-NBD and Gamma-Gamma Models

 FLO, an online shoe store, wants to define a roadmap for their sales and marketing actions.
 For the company to make medium-long term plans, the potential value that existing customers will bring should be predicted.